OpenSourceRisk/Engine/ORE-SWIG/tutorials.03.build_windows.md

 described above, then `cube.dat` is generated in compressed format (zip).
 If not then `cube.dat` is generated as a flat (plain text) file.

+## Build the wheel with setup.py

+Whether you used cmake or setup.py above to build the wrapper, you can use setup.py to build the wheel.
+If you used setup.py then you already have the python virtual environment, and you can reuse it, otherwise you can create a new one as shown below.

+    cd %ORE_DIR%\ORE-SWIG
+    SET BOOST=C:\repos\boost\boost_1_72_0
+    SET BOOST_LIB64=C:\repos\boost\boost_1_72_0\lib64-msvc-14.2
+    python -m venv env1
+    .\env1\Scripts\activate.bat
+    python -m pip install --upgrade pip
+    python -m pip install build
+    python -m build --wheel
+    deactivate

 ### Use the wheel